Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Conclusion

 Given these results, as a second step, I further investigate the role of Planck data.
 In Sec.~\ref{sec:results_2}, I argue that the subset of Planck measurements strengthening this preference are the temperature and polarization measurements at large angular scales $\ell \lesssim 30$, especially the E-mode polarization measurements.
-This is somewhat expected, as the most significant impact on the CMB angular power spectrum due to Dark Energy dynamics arises from changes in the amplitude of the Integrated Sachs-Wolfe plateau affecting these scales.
+This is somewhat expected, as the most significant impact of Dark Energy dynamics on the CMB angular power spectrum typically arises from changes in the amplitude of the Integrated Sachs-Wolfe plateau, which affect these scales in the TT spectrum, or from correlations between Dark Energy parameters and other cosmological parameters such as $\tau$, $A_s$, and $\Omega_m$, which can also be sensitive to arge scale measurements (see, e.g., Ref.~\cite{Giare:2023ejv} and \hyperref[appendix:B]{Appendix B}).
 As seen in Fig.~\ref{fig:2}, cutting down information at $\ell \lesssim 30$ from the Planck likelihoods, the cosmological constant value falls within the 95\% CL contours for the constraints based on Pantheon-plus supernovae due to a significant shift in the central value of $w_a$.
 On the other hand, a preference for evolving Dark Energy persists in the results based on DESy5 supernovae, although to a lesser extent.
 To further validate my conclusions regarding the importance of Planck's temperature and polarization measurements at large angular scales, in Sec.~\ref{sec:results_3}, I perform a joint analysis of Planck large-scale temperature and polarization data (which I argued strengthen the preference) with the Atacama Cosmology Telescope and South Pole Telescope small-scale measurements (which, when analyzed on their own or in combination with WMAP, reduce the preference).
 The joint analysis supports the interpretation that part of the shift toward Dynamical Dark Energy is reinforced by Planck's large-scale temperature and polarization anisotropy measurements.
-Indeed, as seen in Fig.~\ref{fig:3}, when Planck's large-scale data are analyzed in combination with the Atacama Cosmology Telescope likelihoods, the preference for evolving Dark Energy is significantly strengthened compared to the case without Planck.
-Interestingly, however, no preference is observed when combining Planck's large-scale data with the South Pole Telescope likelihoods, although the larger uncertainties in the parameter space remain a significant limitation.
+Indeed, as seen in Fig.~\ref{fig:3}, when Planck's large-scale data are analyzed in combination with the Atacama Cosmology Telescope likelihoods, the preference for evolving Dark Energy is strengthened compared to the case without Planck.
+Interestingly, no strong preference is observed when combining Planck’s large-scale data with the South Pole Telescope likelihoods alongside Pantheon-plus SN.